 Queijo de Azeitão

 This sheep’s milk cheese, hailing from the Azeitão region near Lisbon is classified as a “DOP” (Protected Designation of Origin), which means that only cheeses produced within the specified region and following specific production methods can bear the name Queijo de Azeitão.
 The rind is thin, and the interior is soft and buttery so it’s mostly spreadable.
 Much like any good cheese, the taste becomes more intense as it matures.
-The cheese is typically small and round and it is often served as a starter or pre-meal snack at restaurants.
+The cheese is often served as a starter or pre-meal snack at restaurants.
 It’s bloody delicious with crusty bread and a bit of local charcuterie too!

 Bifanas, Pregos and Sande de Leitão

-I first had a Bifana as part of a food tour that was nearing its end, so apologies for the crap photo, but I was already a little drunk by this point and clearly I made very little effort to get a good shot.
-A Bifana is tender marinated pork loin served in a typical Portuguese crusty roll.
-Add either either mustard or peri peri sauce.
-This makes ideal street food or a quick lunch for anyone visiting the city, as does it beef version, called a Prego, and the suckling pig and crispy crackling sandwich, called a Sande de Leitão.
+I first had a Bifana as part of a food and wine tour that was nearing its end.
+I must therefore apologise for the crap photo, as I was already a little tipsy by this point!
+A Bifana is tender marinated pork loin served in a typical Portuguese crusty roll, where you then add either mustard or peri peri sauce.
+This is Lisbon street food 101.
+The beef version is called a Prego, and the suckling pig and crispy crackling sandwich is called a Sande de Leitão.
 Especially good when you’re on the go and just want something quick, yet typically Lisbon.

 Pastel de Nata

 A Pastel de Nata is basically a Portuguese custard tart with a beautiful flaky pastry crust.
 The custard filling is typically made with a combination of egg yolks, sugar, milk, and vanilla.
-You’ll find them everywhere in Lisbon and in Portugal.
-Nowadays you’ll probably be able to find them in your home country too, albeit nowhere near as good as the originals to be found in Portugal, and Lisbon in particular.
+You’ll find them everywhere in Lisbon and across Portugal.
+Nowadays you can often find them in your home country too, albeit nowhere near as good as the freshly made originals in Lisbon.

 What is the history of Pastel de Nata?